 Removing TokuDB storage engine¶

-In case you want remove the TokuDB storage engine from Percona Server without causing any errors, the following is the recommended procedure:
+In case you want remove the TokuDB storage engine from Percona Server for MySQL without causing any errors, the following is the recommended procedure:

 Change the tables from TokuDB to InnoDB¶

 If you still need the data in the TokuDB tables you must alter the tables to another supported storage engine, i.e., InnoDB: